arunpariyar/stash_app/README.md

 ## License

-State the license under which the project is distributed.

-Example:
-"This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details."
+This project is licensed under the MIT License.

 ---